Louie Barry: Barcelona

 After spending ten years with West Bromwich Albion, Barry signed a three-year contract with Spanish club Barcelona in July 2019.
 He had previously been close to signing for French club Paris Saint-Germain.
-He became the first English-born player to join La Masia.
+Sources claimed that he became the first English-born player to live in the residence at the academy La Masia, however, London-born Ian Poveda had also been a player there seven years prior.
 In September 2019 it was announced that Albion were going to report Barcelona to FIFA over the transfer, claiming that they had not received the compensation they were due.
 Barcelona contested this, however, stating that they did not believe that his scholarship for Albion had any international standing, and that they would wait for the verdict from FIFA.
 He subsequently had to wait three months for his international registration to be confirmed which meant he missed the first seven matches of the Barcelona under-19 season.
 A judge ultimately ruled in favour of Barcelona and in November 2021 stated that Albion were due no further compensation.

 Barry made his debut for Barcelona's under-19 side in October 2019, scoring on his first start, in a 6–0 victory against Ebro.
 He made ten competitive under-19 appearances in the league and UEFA Youth League for Barcelona in the 2019–20 season, scoring twice.
 His side were declared U19 league champions in May 2020, a few months after Barry left the club, after the COVID-19 pandemic curtailed the youth season.